The Sins of the Father: A Romance of the South: Main themes

 The main theme is miscegenation, or in Dixon's words, it was a "study of race mixing".
 A second theme is the white male's sexual desire for the black woman.
 A consubstantial theme is "the need for complete racial separation."

-The novel portrays the Wilmington insurrection of 1898.
+The novel portrays the Wilmington massacre of 1898.

 Critical reception

 Academic Joseph B. Keener has argued that Dixon "reverses the stereotyped figure of the tragic mulatto, making her the tyrannical aggressor and the cause of the South's degradation."
 Instead of being a "victim of white sexual exploitation," she becomes "the sexual aggressor."

-According to Sandra Gunning, an Assistant Professor of English at the University of Michigan, the book may have been less successful than The Clansman or The Leopard's Spots because it was too fatalistic.
+According to Sandra Gunning, an assistant professor of English at the University of Michigan, the book may have been less successful than The Clansman or The Leopard's Spots because it was too fatalistic.
 She went on to characterize the plot as the "repetition of antebellum white traditions of breaking sexual and familial taboos."
 She added that Dixon was "forced to kill his hero to cleanze the novel's idealized white world."
 In contrast, she added that the other two aforementioned novels had provided "a more palatable fantasy of a white male rescue based on disciplining of unruly body."

 Theatrical performances

 Dixon had first written a three-act play in 1909, which he turned into a novel published in 1912.
-The play was first performed on September 21, 1910 at the Academy of Music in Norfolk, Virginia.
+The play was first performed on September 21, 1910, at the Academy of Music in Norfolk, Virginia.
 According to Dixon, after the lead actor was killed by a shark at Wrightsville Beach, off the coast of Wilmington, North Carolina, Dixon took over the role and acted in the play for a year.
 However, biographer Anthony Slide disagrees with this story, suggesting the lead actor was dismissed at the end of that month.